quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

 * Slogan.
 SunRain Theme uses customizable slogan.
 To change portal slogan go to ZMI, open 'Properties' tab and type in your new slogan into 'description' field.

 * Logo.
 SunRain diazo Theme uses default Plone 4 logo.
-To replace it - go to ZMI -> portal_skins -> sunburst_images and
+To replace it - in ZMI customize portal_skins -> sunburst_images -> logo.png image.
-  customize 'logo.png' image.

 * Search Box.
-New approach to site search display is implemented in this theme.
-In particular, searchSection is hidden during common page view.
+New approach to site search display is implemented in this theme: searchSection is hidden during common page view.
 Simply hover the cursor to the search box area and the searchSection appears.

 * Improved thumbnail display view (switch to Thumbnail view)